dunossauro/videomaker-helper/README.md

 ## DreamTools

-Some tools I would like to develop
+Some tools I would like to develop.

-### AudioSplitter
+### AudioSplitter - TODO
 Separate multiple stereo audio channels from a single video file.

 For example: A 7.1 video to 7 stereo files.